peterwjacko/rgb-vi/README.md

 # rgb-vi
 ![Banner](images/banner.png?raw=true)

-Generate a selection of RGB vegetation indices.
+Generate a selection of RGB vegetation indices using rasterio.

+I used this as an opportunity to experiment with rasterio and python classes - there is probably a better way to do it.
+Some indices are playing up which I will have to fix.

+Dependencies in environment.yml

 Adapted from [Automating GIS processes](https://automating-gis-processes.github.io/CSC18/lessons/L6/raster-calculations.html)